alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2023/2023-07-24-what-to-do-at-times-of-fitnah-division.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "What to do when there is too much fitnah and division"
 date: 2023-07-24
-hijri: "Muharram 06, 1445 AH"
+hijri: Muharram 06, 1445 AH
-source: "Fatawa Al-Lajnah Al-Da’imah 3/95, Fatwa no.7703, Question 1"
-category: [hadiths]
-summary: When the people do not have an leader and they split into sects and parties, do not follow any of these groups; keep away from all of them if possible, lest one fall into evil.
-tags: [alifta]
 lang: en
-translation: false
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da’imah 3/95, Fatwa no.7703, Question 1
+summary: When the people do not have an leader and they split into sects and parties, do not follow any of these groups; keep away from all of them if possible, lest one fall into evil.
+tags:
+- alifta
+title: What to do when there is too much fitnah and division
+translation: false
 ---

 ### Question: